syntax-tm/SteamAchievementManager/README.md

   - Add default light and dark themes
   - Add ability to set the theme's accent color
   - Add support for custom themes

-### Picker

-- Views
-  - Add grid view for library
+- Add support for stats in SAM.Manager
+- Consolidate shared functionality
-  - Add tile view for library
+- Add ability to force a library refresh
+  - Including removing files from IsolatedStorage
-  - Add ability to filter apps in the library view
+- Add ability to manually add a game

-### Manager

-- Views
+- Move custom control styles into Core
-  - Add ability to search and filter achievements grid
+- Add grouping to achievement view
-  - Add stats view
+- Add grouping to library view
-  - Add confirmation screen of changes before save

-### Core

-- General
-  - Remove dependency on SAM.Picker, SAM.Game, and SAM.API
-    - Research alternative client for the Steam API
-- Stats
-  - Add ability to manage stats
+- Add search functionality to achievement view
-- Steamworks Manager
-  - Add ability to include any DLC info when getting app info
+- Add search functionality to library view
-- Isolated Storage Manager
+- Replace System.Windows.MessageBox with ui:MessageBox
+- Add ui:Snackbar notifications
-  - Add expiration for cached resources to update
+- Add ability to hide completed games from library
+- Show completion percentage in library

 ---